liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. press freedom
 1. he's touting his administration's investments in clean energy and manufacturing
 1. the president's allies are really trying to paint this case as politically motivated and flimsy, which is outside of the norm
-1. lash out at court personnel
+1. lash out at court personnel; 抨击法院工作人员
 1. adult film actress
 1. bolster
 1. you should drop out of the race